microsoft/computervision-recipes/README.md

 # Computer Vision
-In recent years, we see an extra-ordinary growth in Computer Vision, with applications in face recognition, image understanding, search, drones, mapping, semi-autonomous and autonomous vehicles.
-Key essence to many of these applications are visual recognition tasks such  as image classification, object detection and image similarity.
-Researchers have been applying newer deep learning methods to achieve state-of-the-art(SOTA) results on these challenging visual recognition tasks.
+In recent years, we've see an extra-ordinary growth in Computer Vision, with applications in face recognition, image understanding, search, drones, mapping, semi-autonomous and autonomous vehicles.
+A key part to many of these applications are visual recognition tasks such as image classification, object detection and image similarity.

 This repository provides examples and best practice guidelines for building computer vision systems.
-The focus of the repository is on state-of-the-art methods that are popular among researchers and practitioners working on problems involving image recognition, object detection and image similarity.

-These examples are provided as [Jupyter notebooks](scenarios) and common [utility functions](utils_cv).
-All examples use PyTorch as the underlying deep learning library.

-## Overview

-The goal of this repository is to accelerate the development of computer vision applications.
-Rather than creating implementions from scratch, the focus is on providing examples and links to existing state-of-the-art libraries.
+The goal of this repository is to build a comprehensive set of tools and examples that leverage recent advances in Computer Vision algorithms, neural architectures, and operationalizing such systems.
+Rather than creating implementions from scratch, we draw from existing state-of-the-art libraries and build additional utility around loading image data, optimizing and evaluating models, and scaling up to the cloud.
 In addition, having worked in this space for many years, we aim to answer common questions, point out frequently observed pitfalls, and show how to use the cloud for training and deployment.

 We hope that these examples and utilities can significantly reduce the “time to market” by simplifying the experience from defining the business problem to development of solution by orders of magnitude.
 In addition, the example notebooks would serve as guidelines and showcase best practices and usage of the tools in a wide variety of languages.

+These examples are provided as [Jupyter notebooks](scenarios) and common [utility functions](utils_cv).
+All examples use PyTorch as the underlying deep learning library.

 ## Get Started